 USCIS’ Redeployment Policy

-However, for immigrant investors who file their I-526 or I-526E petitions after March 15th, 2022, their capital simply needs to be invested and “at-risk” for two years from the time of investment in a new commercial enterprise, provided that their investment meets all other requirements of the EB-5 program, such as creating 10 full-time jobs.
+However, for immigrant investors who file their I-526 or I-526E petitions after March 15th, 2022, their capital simply needs to be invested and remain ‘at-risk’ for two years from the time of investment in a job-creating entity (JCE), provided that their investment meets all other requirements of the EB-5 program, such as the creation of 10 full-time jobs.

 Where Capital Redeployment Fits into the EB-5 Immigrant Investor Program